 Come and share ideas with others, get or give advice and help, create communal art pieces.

 We have a large quantity of fabrics and yarn - please do add to these if you have fabric or yarn (or any other textiles, patterns, instruction or ideas books or equipment) you no longer need.
 We want to inspire people to reuse and create.
-We have a collection point for these items at The Old Print Works and at Moseley Farmers’ Market every month.
+We have a collection point for these items at our stall at Moseley Farmers’ Market every month.